kazukyakayashi/misskey-nord-theme/README.md

 Theme for misskey based on [Nord theme color](https://www.nordtheme.com/#palettes-modularity).

 # Use
+Copy this code on misskey theme editor.

 # Dark
-Copy this code on misskey theme editor :

 ```
 {